Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Introduction

 In computational uncertainty quantification, the problem of efficient numerical approximation for parametric and stochastic partial differential equations (PDEs) has been of great interest and achieved significant progress in recent years.
-There is a vast number of works on this topic to mention all of them.
-We point out just some works \cite{BCDC17,BCM17,BCDM17,CCS13,CoDe15a,CDS10,CDS11,CCDS13,CCS15,Dung19,Dung21,EST18,HoSc14,ZDS19,ZS20} which are directly related to our paper.
+There is a vast number of works on this topic to not mention all of them.
+We point out just some works \cite{BCDC17,BCM17,BCDM17,CoDe15a,CDS10,CDS11,Dung19,Dung21,EST18,HoSc14,ZDS19} which are directly related to our paper.

-Recently, a number of works have been devoted to various problems and methods of deep neural network approximation for parametric and stochastic PDEs with affine inputs on the compact set $\IIi:= [-1,1]^\infty$ and with the condition on uniform ellipticity, such as dimensionality reduction \cite{TB18}, deep neural network expression rates for the Taylor generalized polynomial chaos expansion (gpc) of solutions to parametric elliptic PDEs \cite{SZ19}, reduced basis methods \cite{KPRS21} the problem of learning the discretized parameter-to-solution map in practice \cite{GPR.21}, Bayesian PDE inversion \cite{OSZ20,HSZ20,HOS21}, etc. In particular, in \cite{SZ19} the authors proved dimension-independent deep neural network expression rate bounds of the uniform approximation of solution to parametric elliptic PDE based on $n$-term truncations of the non-orthogonal Taylor gpc expansion.
-The construction of approximating deep neural networks relies on weighted summability of the Taylor gpc expansion coefficients of the solution which is derived from its analyticity.
+Recently, a number of works have been devoted to various problems and methods of deep neural network approximation for parametric and stochastic PDEs with affine inputs on the compact set $\IIi:= [-1,1]^\infty$ and with the condition on uniform ellipticity, such as dimensionality reduction \cite{TB18}, deep neural network expression rates for the Taylor generalized polynomial chaos expansion (gpc) of solutions to parametric elliptic PDEs \cite{SZ19}, reduced basis methods \cite{KPRS21} the problem of learning the discretized parameter-to-solution map in practice \cite{GPR.21}, Bayesian PDE inversion \cite{HSZ20}, etc.

 Let $D \subset \RR^d$ be a bounded Lipschitz domain.
 Consider the diffusion elliptic equation

 for a given fixed right-hand side $f$ and a spatially variable scalar diffusion coefficient $a$.
 Denote by $V:= H^1_0(D)$ the energy space and $H^{-1}(D)$ the dual space of $V$.
 Assume that $f \in H^{-1}(D)$ (in what follows this preliminary assumption always holds without mention).
 If $a \in L_\infty(D)$ satisfies the ellipticity assumption